Prem759-0/AI-basic-ui-working-app/README.md

 ## 🎨 Styling

 This project uses Tailwind CSS for styling with the following features:
-- Utility-first approach for rapid development
+- Utility-first approach for rapid  4028
-- Custom theme configuration
-- Responsive design utilities
-- PostCSS and Autoprefixer integration

-## 📦 Available Scripts

-- `npm run dev` - Start development server on port 4028
 - `npm run build` - Build the application for production
 - `npm run start` - Start the development server
 -